moby/moby/man/docker-daemon.8.md

 **--userland-proxy**=*true*|*false*
     Rely on a userland proxy implementation for inter-container and outside-to-container loopback communications.
 Default is true.

+# AUTHENTICATION OPTIONS

+The Docker daemon provides multiple methods for authenticating its clients.
+Authentication is enabled by using the **-a** flag, and particular authentication schemes can be enabled and configured with **--authn-opt** flags.
+When the **-H** option is used to configure a "unix" listening socket, the **local-auth** option is recommended.

+Here is the list of authentication options:

+#### certmap

+When a client connects using TLS with a client certificate, pass the client's certificate to the named plugin or plugins to determine the client's identity.

+Example use: `docker daemon --authn-opt certmap=sss`

+#### htpasswd

+Offer HTTP authentication using the `Basic` scheme, and check user names and passwords supplied by clients by running the external `htpasswd` command and using the specified file.

+Example use: `docker daemon --authn-opt htpasswd=/etc/docker/htpasswd`

+#### keytab

+When offering HTTP authentication using the `Negotiate` scheme, use the specified keytab instead of the host system's default keytab.
+By default, docker uses the library's default keytab, which is typically `FILE:/etc/krb5.keytab`.

+Support for `Negotiate` is available only in dynamic builds, and only when the necessary development files are detected at build-time.
+It is offered to clients only if the daemon can confirm that it has acceptor credentials at startup-time.

+Example use: `docker daemon --authn-opt keytab=FILE:/etc/docker/docker.keytab`

+#### libsasl2

+Offer HTTP authentication using the `Basic` scheme, and check user names and passwords supplied by clients by passing them to libsasl2, which can in turn be configured to consult a local `saslauthd` daemon, among other options.
+The service name which is passed to the library is `docker`.

+This option is only available in dynamic builds, and only when the necessary development files are detected at build-time.

+Example use: `docker daemon --authn-opt libsasl2=true`

+#### local-auth

+When a client connects over a "unix" socket, ask the host system's kernel for help in determining the client's identity.
+On Linux systems, this is accomplished by reading the peer credentials for the client connection.

+Example use: `docker daemon --authn-opt local-auth=true`

+#### plugins

+In addition to authentication schemes implemented in and offered by the daemon, call the named plugin or plugins to produce challenges and check client responses in order to authenticate clients.

+Example use: `docker daemon --authn-opt plugins=sss`

+#### realm

+When offering HTTP authentication using the `Basic` scheme, use the specified name as the name of the authentication "realm".
+The default is `localhost`.

+Example use: `docker daemon --authn-opt realm=example.com`

 # STORAGE DRIVER OPTIONS